renuka2593/playwright-complete/README.md

    ```

 2. Run tests:

    ```sh
    npx playwright test
    ```

 ## Configuration

 The Playwright configuration is defined in `playwright.config.ts`.
-You can customize the settings as needed.
+Customize the settings to fit your needs.
 For more information, refer to the [Playwright documentation](https://playwright.dev/docs/test-configuration).

 ## Writing Tests

 Tests are located in the `tests` directory.
-You can add more test files following the example in `tests/example.spec.ts`.
+Add more test files by following the example in `tests/example.spec.ts`.

 ## License

 This project is licensed under the MIT License.
+See the LICENSE file for more details.

+---

+Happy Testing with Playwright Complete!